Q & A with Author JP Paul

 Touch wood, my articles were usually well-accepted at the Daily and Sunday Plus.
-My poems and short works have received accoladesand a few awards.
+My poems and short works have received accolades and a few awards.
 I've never spoken to anyone who disliked the advance review copy of Rattle although I'm sure there are those for whom it is not their preferred genre.
 I don't do romance, or sci-fi or murder mystery, but that's not to say that my characters are heartless or I don't speculate about the future or my stories aren't suspenseful or entertaining for the reader.
 What I don't follow is a strict genre formula and see no reason to apologize for that.
 I understand that people may want to engage with characters in ways that aren't integral to my work.

-To answer your question, I've been involved with the visual arts and writing fields for over two decades.
+To answer your question, I've been involved with the visual arts and writing fields for three decades.
 You learn not to take rejection personally.
 I can't name many books in the history of literature that were universally accepted on first release.
-Likewise with visual art. no movement that started in the past 125 years avoided ridicule upon original introduction.
+Likewise with visual art.
+No movement that started in the past 125 years avoided ridicule upon original introduction.
 Melville sold only 400 copies of Moby Dick during his lifetime.
 Now it is universally accepted in most schools and included in every all-time Top 100 list.

 What's the worst thing about writing, in your opinion?

 In my case, I'm a people person.
 I love to observe, learn and converse with others.
 Writing is very solitary.
-With a loving wife, two wonderfuls sons and a dog yearning to be outdoors, I need to find equilibrium between family and writing since both make me what I am.
+With a loving wife, two wonderful sons and a dog yearning to be outdoors, I need to find equilibrium between family and writing since both make me what I am.
 I don't believe in external inspiration but I definitely need to spend plenty of time with other people in order to ensure the integrity of my stories.

 What is most important to you: financial, popular or critical (literary) success?